Redskins are getting frustrated after a rash of season-ending injuries

 RICHMOND — There is an emotional toll that comes with injuries, and Washington Redskins Coach Jay Gruden is feeling it.

-The past week of training camp has been costly for the Redskins, and Gruden has taken it a bit personally despite the fluky nature of the incidents.
+The past week of training camp has been costly, and Gruden has taken it a bit personally despite the fluky nature of the incidents.

-Three players suffered season-ending knee injuries in three days, and none were the product of a nasty hit or anything gruesome.
+Three players suffered season-ending knee injuries in three days, none the product of a nasty hit or anything gruesome.
 Rookie running back Derrius Guice tore his left anterior cruciate ligament at the end of what would have been a 34-yard run in the preseason opener against the New England Patriots on Thursday.
 Tight end Manassah Garner tore his right ACL in the same game.
 And wide receiver Robert Davis suffered a posterior cruciate ligament injury, Gruden said Sunday, after getting tangled up with a defender and falling to the turf while fighting for an Alex Smith pass in practice the day before.

 “It weighs on me a little bit sometimes,” Gruden said.
 “I feel like I’m doing something wrong.

 “You hate to see anybody get hurt.
-This time of year when you’re trying to limit the contact and guys are still going down in a non-contact drill, it’s frustrating.”
+This time of year, when you’re trying to limit the contact and guys are still going down in a noncontact drill, it’s frustrating.”

 [If the Redskins decide to replace Derrius Guice, who’s available?]

 The Redskins’ injury plague has continued after the team placed 23 players on injured reserve in 2017.
-Some of those players are still slowly working their way back in training camp, including tackles Trent Williams and Morgan Moses, running back Chris Thompson and tight end Jordan Reed.
+Some of those players are still working their way back in training camp, including tackles Trent Williams and Morgan Moses, running back Chris Thompson and tight end Jordan Reed.
 First-round draft pick Daron Payne missed more than two weeks with an ankle injury and sat out the first preseason game.
 Wide receiver Josh Doctson is still limited because of a heel injury suffered in camp.

 Those dealing with former injuries are on a “pitch count,” Gruden explained, and the team is monitoring them individually every day to see how their bodies respond the day after a practice.
-Coaches and trainers meet after individual drills to determine how the player feels and if they can participate in full team work, which mimics game action without live tackling.
+Coaches and trainers meet after individual drills to determine how players feel and if they can participate in full team work, which mimics game action without live tackling.

 “It is what it is,” Gruden said.
 “It’s just pro football.
 We do the best we can in the training room, in the weight room and practice to take care of these guys.
 But this is a tough game.
 Your legs and body gets in contorted angles sometimes and they happen.